actonmass/actonmass.org/content/pages/the-campaign.md

 The Massachusetts State House is one of the least transparent in the country.
 When decisions about what bills will pass are made in backroom deals with a small handful of people, that’s not democracy.
 Bay Staters deserve a government that centers the voices of everyday people - not one that bends over backwards to keep them out.

-In July, the Massachusetts State House will be writing its own rulebook.
-We’re organizing constituent power to change the broken, anti-democratic rules in the State House.
+In July, the State House will be writing its own rulebook.
+We’re organizing constituent power to change the broken, anti-democratic rules.
 Together, we can make the State House the People’s House.
 Will you join us?

   <CenteredBlock>
     <Button href="https://secure.everyaction.com/p/O114QFmSd0qUkDCj0odNSA2?results=True&date_start=04-27-2021">